featured image

 import eventlet

-eventlet.monkey_patch() # CRITICAL: Must be first import!
+eventlet.monkey_patch() # CRITICAL: Must be the first import

 from flask import Flask, render_template